Powerlearnproject/se-assignment-day-2-git-and-github-acunetix2/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+- A pull request (PR) allows developers to propose changes before merging into the main branch.

+Pull Request Workflow:

+1. Push the feature branch to GitHub:

+git push origin feature-branch

+2. Open a pull request on GitHub.

+3. Discuss and review the changes with team members.

+4. Merge the pull request once approved.

+Benefits:

+- Encourages code review before merging.

+- Helps track discussions on code changes.

+- Ensures code quality and prevents bugs.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?